Rebilly/rebilly-js-sdk/README.md

 ```

 ### RebillyExperimentalAPI
 This client includes resources for the experimental [Rebilly Reports API](https://reports-api-docs.rebilly.com/).
-Unlike the main API, it can introduce backward incompatible changes to the API specification.
 It is used mainly for reporting and requests with heavy computational loads like dashboard statistics.

+> **Versionless API**
+>
+> The experimental API can introduce backward incompatible changes to the API specification.
+> Unlike the main API, it does not support versioning.

-#### Usage with API key
+#### Usage with Node
 Import the `RebillyExperimentalAPI` method and initialize it with your API key (and optionally organizationId)
 The full list of configuration options can be found [here](#configuration-options)